 Mary followed him into an elevator at the Waldorf-Astoria and shot him with her .22 caliber handgun.
 The attorney survived, and six weeks later the assault case was dismissed in court due to the actress’s past history of mental problems and sanitarium stays.

-The couple moved to Europe, wandering from place to place and sometimes being banned from fine hotels for their drunken public fights.
-Eventually Mary disappeared once again.
+The couple moved to Europe, relocating from place to place and sometimes being banned from fine hotels for their drunken public fights.
+Eventually Mary disappeared again.
 But this time the outcome was sadder.

-How could this happen?
-It’s an excellent question.
-After all, Griffith had no studio press department looking out for him and his reputation.
-The answer in large part was pure serendipity.
+How could this be?
+Griffith had no studio press department looking out for him.
+He had no “fixers” or attorneys twisting arms and bribing witnesses to safeguard his reputation.
+The explanation, in large part, appears to be pure serendipity.

-Through all the years of their relationship, Griffith was known by his stage name, Lawrence Griffith (often mistakenly reported in papers as Griffiths).
-By the time of Mary’s infamous murder he had moved on to a career as an anonymous motion picture director at American Biograph.
+Through all the years of his relationship with Mrs. Castle, Griffith was performing under the stage name Lawrence Griffith (often erroneously reported in newspapers as Griffiths).
+By the time of Mary’s internationally famous murder case he had moved on to a largely anonymous career as a film director.
 It was the summer of 1910 before Griffith signed his real family name to a contract, and a few years later before he became known to the world as D.W.
 Griffith.

 Griffith’s actress-wife in those first busy Biograph years, Linda Arvidson, must have known a good part of the true story.
 But long after they became estranged and divorced, she continued to respect his privacy and never revealed the truth of his “long-buried secret.”

 It was Mr. Drew’s premise that the twisted relationship between the future film pioneer and the slain society actress was reflected in Griffith’s work and psychology.
-To whatever extent either is true, that author has given us all an additional lens through which to explore the artistry of D.W.
+To whatever extent either might be true, that author has provided us an additional lens through which to explore the artistry of D.W.
 Griffith.

 © 2017 by John W. Harding